fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/purchase-plans/create-monthly-sip.md

 5. Name of the Guardian (Mandatory & Applicable in case the Nominee is a Minor)
 6. Guardian’s Relationship with Nominee (Mandatory & Applicable in case the Nominee is a Minor)
 7. Nominee Pan (Optional)
+8. Guardian Pan (Optional.
+Can provide this value if nominee is a minor)

 On the other hand, if nominee details are not provided, ensure that all holders know that they are opting out of the nomination facility.